About the European Universities initiative

 The education landscape across Europe is changing.
-At the 2017 Gothenburg Summit, EU leaders outlined a vision for education and culture.
-In its December 2017 Conclusions, the European Council called on Member States, the Council and the Commission to take forward a number of initiatives, including
+At the 2017 Gothenburg Summit, European Union (EU) leaders outlined a vision for education and culture.
+In its December 2017 Conclusions, the European Council called on EU Member States, the Council and the Commission to take forward a number of initiatives, including

 '…strengthening strategic partnerships across the EU between higher education institutions and encouraging the emergence by 2024 of some twenty 'European Universities', consisting in bottom-up networks of universities across the EU which will enable students to obtain a degree by combining studies in several EU countries and contribute to the international competitiveness of European universities'.